xbee/BiPay/README.md

 ### Run using command line

 * run `npm install -g exp` to install exp globally
-* run `exp android` to open this in Expo on a connected device/emulator
+* run `exp start --ios` or `exp start --android` to open the app in Expo on a connected device/emulator

 ### Run using Expo